burnpanck/nRF5-SDK-cmake-llvm/README.md

 Tools &amp; patches to build nRF5 SDK with LLVM/Clang toolchain

+- `nRF52-SDK-15.3-clang.dockerfile` is a dockerfile that applies all patches, and builds a docker image ready for use with clang.
+  However, as it turns out, one still has to use the GCC toolchain, which lacks a recent libstdc++, and has not libc++ at all.
+- `clang-arm-baremetal-toolchain.dockerfile` attempts to build a LLVM toolchain from scratch.
+It doesn't seem to work as of now.

 ## Overview

 This repository contains some tools and patches so that the Nordic Semi